Gå till innehåll

 The assessment of the hazard of pharmacologically active substances is based on the characteristics:

-Persistence – ability to resist degradation in the aquatic environment.
+Persistence – ability to resist degradation.

 Bioaccumulation – accumulation in adipose tissue of aquatic organisms.